Keksuccino/docs_fancymenu/elements.md

 *   **Key Features:**
     *   **Types:** Can be a `Value List` (e.g., "Easy", "Normal", "Hard"), an `Integer Range` (e.g., 1-100), or a `Decimal Range` (e.g., 0.0-1.0).
     *   **Dynamic Actions:** Executes actions on value change.
 The slider's current value can be used within its actions to perform dynamic tasks, which can be used with [Variables](https://docs.fancymenu.net/en/variables).
     *   **Customization:** The slider's label can dynamically display its current value.
-The handle and background textures are fully customizable.
+The handle and background textures are fully customizable, including transparent backgrounds, label color/scale options, text shadow toggles and custom click/unhover sounds.

 ## Checkbox
 A standard checkbox that can be toggled on or off.
 It can execute actions upon being toggled.